 CSR's policy is to reward executives with a combination of fixed remuneration and short and long-term incentives structured to drive improvements in shareholder value.
 Non-executive directors receive no incentive payments and there are no retirement benefit schemes in place.
 Executives and directors may forgo a small part of their cash salary or, for non-executive directors, their directors' fees, to acquire shares in CSR.
-Further details are included on page 64 of the Remuneration Report.
+Further details are included on page 42 of the Remuneration Report.
 Employees cannot approve their own remuneration.
 Any adjustment to the remuneration of direct reports, must comply with CSR's remuneration policies and approvals process.

-The Remuneration Report, commencing on page 49 of the annual report, includes further details on CSR's remuneration policy and its relationship to the company's performance.
-It also includes details of the remuneration of directors and key management personnel for YEM23 and clearly distinguishes between the structure of non-executive director remuneration from that of the executive director and other key management personnel.
-Shareholders are invited to vote on the adoption of the Remuneration Report at the company's annual general meeting.
+The Remuneration Report, commencing on page 27 of the Annual Report, includes further details on CSR's remuneration policy and its relationship to the company's performance.
+It also includes details of the remuneration of directors and key management personnel for YEM24 and clearly distinguishes between the structure of non-executive director remuneration from that of the executive director and other key management personnel.